mittal-mayank/Determinig-Requirement-of-Medical-Resources-in-Remote-Area/README.md

 It draws patterns between the population of the remote area and the required number of beds and ambulances on the basis of various parametres describing the remote area and produces statistical results like average dealy, average queue length and percentage utilization of the system.

 For further reading, please refer to the `Report.pdf` attached alongside the code.
+Downloading the file recommended for best viewing experience.